d2s/Documentation/_posts/2018-04-10-Changelog.md

 Updated 28 November 2018

 To new or existing users, the prerelease is safe to use.
 The prerelease is signed with my developer certificate but not notarized.
-Only releases will be notarized.
+Only releases is be notarized.

 In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
 There is still work to do before this version will be released.